7667A38D-B2A9-EF4B-0785AA82BDAB1F19

 • The Travaux pratiques (TP) and/or travaux dirigés (TD): smaller sections (20-25 students) with a different professor that combine lectures and student oral presentations on more specific texts/themes.

-Course material: There are very few textbooks in French universities (which means students will save some money here!), but professors lecture, sometimes very formally, and students take ample notes — which they sometimes share among themselves.
+Course material: French universities rely on fewer textbooks (which means students will save some money here!), but professors lecture, sometimes long and very formal lectures, and students take ample notes — which they sometimes share among themselves.

-Literature courses explore far fewer primary works than in the equivalent courses in the US, but students are expected to reread and know the texts very well, and to engage in independent reading suggested in the bibliography.
-Students are expected to take significant notes during the CM and often present an exposé in the TD.
+Literature courses explore far fewer primary works than in the equivalent courses in the US, but students are expected to reread and know the texts of reference very well, and to engage in independent reading suggested in the (often very long) bibliographies provided for the course.
+Students are expected to take significant notes during the CM and often present an oral exposé in the TD.

 N.B.
 HiF students are expected to submit the equivalent of 15-20 pages of work (in the form of exposés, papers, or exams) for each full-credit course.
 They should inform the director if a class does not require that much work and HiF will arrange for more assignments.
 Mandatory tutorials organized by the HiF program will help students sharpen their skills for those courses.